1Tyron140/bot/README.md

 How it works ?
 You just have to boot the program and put the cursor on the game windows, let your computer alone and that's it.
 I will improve it later.

-But, to stop the script you will have to close the terminal running the script beacuase i dont how to close the program by pressing a key for instance.
+But, to stop the script you will have to close the terminal running the script because i dont how to close the program by pressing a key for instance.